Preface

 No Variance?

 So where is the famous Standard Deviation?
 Pearson, and covariance?
 Actually these properties are only relevant for linear regression.
-For polynomial regression we will utilize other properties.
-No slope, no intercept.
-Dang!
-Unlearn process happened.

 We still have covariance, but not in the simple form as used in previous linear regression.